 1960: Cameroon gains independence from France.

 1962: The Beatles audition for Decca Records.
-A&R boss at Decca, Dick Rowe, turns them down in what is considered one of the biggest mistakes in music industry history.
+A&R boss at Decca, Dick Rowe, turns them down in what is considered one of the biggest mistakes in music industry history, saying that guitar bands are over.
 On the same day, Western Samoa gains independence from New Zealand.

 1965: Stoke City’s Stanley Matthews becomes the first professional footballer to be awarded a knighthood while still playing.

 1970: The Ulster Defence Regiment (UDR), an infantry regiment of the British Army, comes into existence.

 1973: The UK becomes a member of the European Economic Community.

 1975: Presidential aides H R Halderman, John Ehrlichman, John Mitchell and Robert Mardian are convicted of conspiracy, obstruction of justice, and perjury in connection with the Watergate scandal.

 1980: A mob storms the Russian embassy in Tehran.